TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/HTTPS/README.md

 - Download L3-Hasing-Binary Zip
 - Launch the executable
 - Open a browser and go to **localhost:8080**
-- Type in some text and paste in the corresponding SHA values
+- Type in some text and paste it in the corresponding SHA values

+## Concept 11 Quiz - SSL Error Quiz

+> Which of these issues will result in Chrome denying a user access?

+- Expired Certificate
+- Certificate for another host